lsds/KungFu/docs/index.rst

 allows you to transparently scale out training.
 It also has a low-level API that allows an easy implementation of distributed training strategies.
-The following is the public API we released by far.
+The following is the public API we released so far.

 Distributed optimizers
 ----------------------